Click on links above to download applications.

 Volunteering for Camp:

-We are always looking for dedicated volunteers to help us with our conference.
+We are always looking for dedicated volunteers to help us with our camp.
 Volunteers mentor attending youth, provide 24/7 supervision, and participate in family fun activities.
 They help engage kids, and provide direct support to the kids and the onsite therapists.
-Volunteers participate in activities with the families in the beautiful Grand Sierra Resort.
+Volunteers participate in activities with the children at the beautiful Eagle Lake.
 Volunteers must be able to pass a CANS registry check as well as a full back ground check.
 Please complete the entire application and provide a copy of your ID.
 If you are in Vegas or Henderson, please contact our office for details on how to get your background check.
 If you are in Reno, please come into the office to pick up your fingerprint card and get additional information.
 Thank you!